jklaeui/jklaeui.github.io/index.md

 ### Other

-Together with Pascal Josephy, I founded the web design and web development agency [JKweb](https://jkweb.ch/) in 2011 (at the age of 17).
-The company by now employs over 30 programmers, designers and other specialists in Zurich and Basel.
+Together with Pascal Josephy, I founded the web design and web development agency jkweb in 2011 (at the age of 17).
+The company by now employs over 30 programmers, designers and other specialists in Zurich and Basel. jkweb has recently acquired novu and is now called [novu](https://novu.ch/).